Vegan Wild Rice Soup is easy to make in the Instant Pot pressure cooker. It's creamy and comforting while being dairy-free, gluten-free, and oil-free.

 All varieties of rice cook perfectly as well, even wild rice!

-Making it is very simple:
+Making this soup in the Instant Pot is very simple:

 - Saute onion, garlic, carrots, and celery in a little water.